zvibinyamin/RepairHebSub/README.md

-# Repair software Hebrew subtitles
+# Fixes the Hebrew subtitle files

 --